What are crop insurance subsidies?

 Multiple peril crop insurance must be bought first before planting and covering loss of crop yields from all-natural disasters such as drought, excessive moisture, freeze, disease, fire, or insect damage.
 Some types of multiple peril crop insurance bundle yield protection and price protection to protect farmers against possible loss in their income due to low yields or market price changes.

 The Federal Crop Insurance Program already has partnerships with private insurance companies.
 There are about 15 private companies that were permitted by the U.S. Department of Agriculture Risk Management Agency to write multiple peril crop insurance policies.
 Writing and reinsuring the policies, marketing, adjusting and processing claims, training, and record-keeping are all handled by each private company.
 The program is overlooked by the Risk Management Agency and they set the rates and determine which crops can be insured.
 The private insurance companies sell insurance to every allowed farmer who asks for it and retains a large part of the risk on about 80% of the policies included.

 The crop insurance program has finally met the goals placed by the U.S. Congress.
-The program now has an increase in participation, also has diversity and inclusion.
+The program now has increased participation, also has diversity and inclusion.
 This was possible because of the combined regulatory authority and financial support of the U.S. government and the private sector.
 With the help of the private sector, the risk is shared among private companies and also the government.